exact/elle/README.md

 ## 🧐 What is this?

-Elle (Elegant Low-Level Elements) is a lightweight Go library designed to simplify coding.
+elle (Elegant Low-Level Elements) is a lightweight Go library designed to simplify coding.

 It provides a set of utilities and building blocks that make Go development faster and more efficient, especially for complex operations.